 To check if you are over quota:

-The pub directory is where public files for your website are stored (www.glue.umd.edu/~loginname).
+The pub directory stores public files for your website (www.glue.umd.edu/~loginname).

 To delete files in your Pub directory: